 • At each eyelet pair, the ends are given one complete twist in the middle of the shoe before continuing to the opposite sides.

-• The ends are fed under the sides and out through the next higher set of eyelets.
+• The ends are fed up through the next higher set of lugs.

 • Repeat until lacing is completed.